 3. box Mare

 The labels of this box are fear and hope, and are mainly derived from sailors and seafarers.
 The cry of a seagull is ominous and foreboding.
 When fine weather starts to turn bad, seagulls with their cries and long-calls announce the storm.
 They know it is coming, leave open sea to seek shelter on land.
 The saying is: “Seagull, seagull, sit on the sand, it’s never good weather when you’re on land”.
 At the same time, they know that the storm will bring feeding opportunities as well.
 So, there is besides up-coming danger, excitement, anticipation and hope.
 Watch for yourself when you have the opportunity when a storm is approaching: seagull fly in the air, demonstrating their flying techniques.
-As if they love it.
+As if they play and love it.

 And when I hurried, | Closing-in and by-sided | By the hunting death, | I Hear the comfort | Of the surf’s monotone noise, | Which is like the distorted rejoice | Of al its shipwrecked, all its seagulls, | The break of centuries, | That makes me withhold and consume inside.
 (The Sea)